 The Latest: President Obama wishes crowd Merry Christmas

-There are 5 comments on the SFGate story from 20 hrs ago, titled The Latest: President Obama wishes crowd Merry Christmas.
-In it, SFGate reports that:
+There are 5 comments on the The Daily Advance story from 19 hrs ago, titled The Latest: President Obama wishes crowd Merry Christmas.
+In it, The Daily Advance reports that:

 Before heading home for the night, President Barack Obama, his two daughters, and close friends unwound with some local style "shave ice" at Island Snow in Kailua.
 The popular Hawaiian dessert combines thinly shaved ice with different flavors of syrup and assorted toppings.